oroinc/documentation/user/back-office/customers/customers/customer-configuration/commerce/search/customer-search-settings.rst

 Configure Search History Settings per Customer
 ==============================================

+.. hint:: Read :ref:`Search Functions Concept Guide <user-guide-getting-started-search>` to get a general understanding of the search functionality in OroCommerce.

 .. note:: You can configure search history globally, :ref:`per organization <organization-commerce--configuration--search-history>`, :ref:`website <configuration--website-commerce--search--history>`, :ref:`customer group <user-guide--customer-groups--configuration--settings--search>`, or customer.

 Search History enables users to view a history of all searches performed in the storefront.